NuclearPhoenixx/Lightmeter/README.md

 * Can be used with any FAT32 formatted uSD card
 * Custom file name for the data log files
 * Custom maximum file size.
 If the size limit is reached, the system will continue to log to another file appending a number to the end of the new file name, e.g. "LOG1.TXT".
 This is used to not overflow the FAT32 file limit and to not crash any software because of too large files
-* JSON formatted data (see [data structure](https://github.com/Phoenix1747/Lightmeter#Data-and-settings))
+* CSV formatted data (see [data structure](https://github.com/Phoenix1747/Lightmeter#Data-and-settings))
 * LED status feedback

 ## Data and settings

-To do: Explain how the JSON data is formatted and what settings are available.
+To do: Explain how the CSV data is formatted and what settings are available.

 ## Comparison